org-redtea/wod/README.md

 #### useThread(*thread*: `Wod`)(*prog*: `function`): `function`

-Create the decorator over *prog*.
-The decorator execute *prog* in the web worker when call.
+Creates a decorator over *prog*.
+Each call of the decorator execute *prog* in the web worker context that *thread* bound to.

 ```JS